 Your main priority should be keeping customers and employees safe.
 Making sure to follow CDC guidelines and maintaining a regular ice machine cleaning schedule is the best way to prevent the spread of diseases like coronavirus.

 At Automatic Icemakers, we professionally clean and sanitize ice machines for Chicago businesses twice a year.
 Cleaning helps to eliminate mold, slime, and other microorganisms.
 Professional ice machine service also helps in cleaning slime, scale, or sediment as well.
-We ensure our ice machines are always up to the safest standards.
+We ensure our industrial ice makers are always up to the safest standards.